 Each School (Nursing, Pharmacy/Biomedical Sciences) maintains their own Faculty Bylaws.
 Faculty Bylaws are defined guidelines and procedures for the organization and governance of each school within the University.
-The purpose of having such guiding principles is so that faculty members may understand their responsibility and faithfully perform their duties with respect to education, research/ scholarship, service, scholarship, cultural diversity and Christian Values, the pillars upon which the University is formed.
+The purpose of having such guiding principles faculty members may understand thier responsibility and faithfully perform their duties with respect to education, research/ scholarship, service, scholarship, cultural diversity and Christian Values, the pillars upon which the University is formed.